EthanKing777/MissionControl/documentation/project_requirement/project-requirement.md

 ## 3. Specific requirements

 <!-- 20 pages outlining the requirements of the system.
 You should apportion these pages across the following subsections to focus on the most important parts of your product. -->

-This section will be completed at a later time.

 ### 3.1 External interfaces
 **Radio Antenna**  <br />